DarthMike/darthmike.github.io/source/_posts/2016-08-16-knowing-when-to-delete-code.markdown

 categories: [tips, meta]
 ---

-Much of the literature and writing related to sofware development focuses on the creation, new ideas, fresh ideaas and things to improve in your next project.
+Much of the literature and writing related to sofware development focuses on the creation, new ideas, fresh ideas and things to improve in your next project.
 But when is it a good moment to delete the old stuff in an long term project?
 Here's my short rant about this; I recently deleted a chunk of code in my current project and just felt I wanted to write my thoughts.

 <!-- more -->